 Within these types of error, each can be subdivided into individual error event types:

-There is a myth in health care that human error can be eliminated, however with digital systems in place we believe we can drastically reduce clinical errors.
+Human error can never be eliminated, however with digital systems in place we believe we can drastically reduce clinical errors.
 The hubnet.io contains a powerful Clinical Error Reporting function which allows the pharmacy multidisciplinary team to report errors centrally to a remote Superintendent and then submit them to (National Reporting and Learning System) NRLS a requirement of the Community Pharmacy NHS Contract.

 The system does this by registering the whole pharmacy team into their various locations and then gives each staff member a login to their own personal account on the hubnet.io.